jakemcc/jakemccrary.com/posts/blog/2017-05-30-adding-a-json-feed-to-octopress-slash-jekyll.markdown

 JSON Feed is an alternative to [Atom](https://tools.ietf.org/html/rfc4287) and [RSS](http://cyber.harvard.edu/rss/rss.html) that uses JSON instead of XML.
 I figured I could add support for it in less than the time it would take to enjoy my coffee and maybe some readers would find it useful.
 I’d be shocked if anyone actually finds this useful, but it was a fun little exercise anyway.

 An old version of Octopress (2.something), which uses an old version of Jekyll (2.5.3), generates this site.
 Despite this, I don’t think the template would need to change much if I moved to a new version.
-The template below is saved as [source/feed.json](https://github.com/jakemcc/jakemccrary.com/blob/master/source/feed.json) in my git repository.
+The template below is saved as [source/feed.json](https://github.com/jakemcc/jakemccrary.com/blob/00d4b0416ab2591be5702286b735091a3d2e2105/source/feed.json) in my git repository.

-{% raw %}
 ``` javascript
 ---
 layout: null